Urge Overkill: Formation, Jesus Urge Superstar, and Americruiser (1986–1990)

+Exit the Dragon, hiatus, and reformation (1995–2009)

 Urge Overkill retained their sound for Exit the Dragon, released in 1995.
 Kato and Roeser started feuding, resulting in Roeser leaving the band.
 Roeser went on to perform with Jim Kimball (formerly of The Jesus Lizard) as L.I.M.E. and with his brother John in the band Electric Airlines.
 Now a duo consisting of Kato and Onassis, Urge Overkill moved to Sony's 550 Music in early 1997.

 After a break of several years, Kato released a solo album in 2000 titled Debutante.
 Six of the album's 13 songs were co-written with Onassis.

 In 2004, Kato and Roeser reformed Urge Overkill without Onassis, recruiting former Gaza Strippers guitarist Mike "Hadji" Hodgkiss to play bass, keyboardist Chris Frantisak, and drummer Nate Arling.
 The reformed Urge Overkill performed shows at The Troubadour in West Hollywood, Double Door in Chicago, First Avenue in Minneapolis and the Bowery Ballroom in New York and continued to tour through Europe, North America, and Australia.

+Rock & Roll Submarine and Oui (2010–present)

 On September 19, 2010, on the free form radio program Anything Anything with Rich Russo on WRXP-FM in New York, the first Urge Overkill song in 15 years was played.
 The song was called "Effigy".
 Russo also announced an Urge Overkill show on October 4, 2010 at Mercury Lounge in New York.
 Live shows began happening, including being the musical guest at a "Roast of Quentin Tarantino" on December 1, 2010.
 The band released Rock & Roll Submarine, their first studio album in 16 years, in May 2011.
 A subsequent tour followed the release of the album.
 On October 8, 2011, Urge Overkill opened for Weezer at the Red Bull Riot Fest at the Congress Theater in Chicago.

 Urge Overkill had continued to perform live occasionally from 2012 to 2018.
 By 2019, the band had begun working on new material for the follow-up to Rock & Roll Submarine.
 Oui, their first studio album in 11 years, was released on January 28, 2022.
+Johnny "Blackie Onassis" Rowan died on 13 June 2023, at the age of 57.